Joining together to serve our cities.

 At The Well, demonstrate is one of our core values.
 We demonstrate the gospel by meeting tangible needs in our community.
 Community Groups come together to celebrate and serve.
 As a church body, we gather as a family to serve our neighbors at various events throughout the year.

 We encourage 3D groups and Community Groups to make serving our city a regular rhythm of living life together.
 Below you will find some of the organizations that people and Community Groups from The Well have worked with to bless and serve our city.
-You can contact the group directly for opportunities to serve, or reach out to the person we have listed from The Well for more details.
+You can contact the group directly for opportunities to serve, or reach out to The Well for more details by clicking here.

 DC127 - DC127 is an initiative of Washington, DC churches focused on working together to ensure the success of every child in foster care and those at risk ofentering the child welfare system.